InfiniStore: Elastic Serverless Cloud Storage: Introduction

-{\proj} provides durability via fast \emph{parallel recovery} and lightweight \textit{insertion logs}.
-When a function is reclaimed unexpectedly, {\proj} launches a group of pre-selected recovery function instances for parallel data recovery.
-Each recovery function instance replays a portion of its assigned insertion log and downloads lost data from {\proj}'s object store layer.
+\diffVLDBcomment{We build {\proj}, an elastic, fault-tolerant cloud storage on top of the ServerlessMemory service. {\proj} has two layers: a \textit{ServerlessMemory} layer that exposes durable serverless function-memory to serve application I/Os, and an inexpensive \textit{object store} layer that uses a cloud object store for data persistence.
+We implement durability via fast \emph{parallel recovery} and lightweight \textit{insertion logs}.
+When a function instance is reclaimed unexpectedly, {\proj} launches a group of pre-selected peer (recovery function) instances for parallel data recovery.
+Each recovery function instance replays a portion of its assigned insertion log and downloads lost data from {\proj}'s object store layer.}{}

-This paper makes the following contributions: \begin{itemize}[noitemsep,leftmargin=*] \item We introduce a new ServerlessMemory cloud service that is elastic and pay-per-access at the memory storage level. \item We design and implement {\proj}, an elastic, high-performance, cost-effective, fault-tolerant, and automated cloud storage system by combining the ServerlessMemory layer with a persistent but inexpensive object store layer. \item We perform an extensive evaluations using microbenchmarks and three practical applications: IBM container registry workload, Azure Functions blobs workload, and a machine learning application. \end{itemize}
+This paper makes the following contributions: \begin{itemize}[noitemsep,leftmargin=*] \item We introduce a new ServerlessMemory cloud service that is elastic and pay-per-access at the memory storage level. \addVLDBcomment{The ServerlessMemory is the \emph{first} cloud service that exploits the FaaS properties to automatically capture the working set of a stateful data-intensive application. } \item We {design and implement} {\proj}, an elastic, cost-effective, high-performance, \diffcomment{and fault-tolerant}{, and automated} cloud storage system that combines the ServerlessMemory layer with a persistent but inexpensive object store layer. \item We perform extensive evaluations using \diffVLDBcomment{YCSB microbenchmark stress testing}{microbenchmarks} and \addcomment{two practical applications}: an IBM container registry workload and an Azure Functions blobs workload. \end{itemize}

-Experimental results show that {\proj} represents a new and novel performance-\$cost trade-off in today's cloud storage landscape.
-It is worth noting that {\proj} is a memory storage while reducing cost by $27.77\%$ compared to {\prelim}, $97.3\%$ compared to AWS ElastiCache, and offering much better performance than AWS S3 and EFS. {\proj} is pay-per-access, which means it incurs a cost proportional to the number of {\kvget} and {\kvput} requests it served, with a small cost overhead of $26.69\%$.
+Experimental results show that {\proj} represents a novel performance-\$cost tradeoff in today's cloud storage landscape.
+It is worth noting that {\proj} is a memory storage while reducing cost by $26.25\%$ compared to {\prelim}, $97.24\%$ compared to AWS ElastiCache, and offering better performance for large object requests than Anna~\cite{anna}, AWS S3, and FSx. {\proj} is pay-per-access, which means it incurs a cost proportional to the number of {\kvget} and {\kvput} requests it serves, with a small cost overhead of $26.00\%$.